BlakeWilliams/fernet/README.md

         return &RequestContext{RequestContext: r}
     })

-    // UseMetal is used to add Go http based middleware to the application. app.UseMetal(func(w http.ResponseWriter, r *http.Request, next http.Handler) {
-        // Do something before the request is handled. next.ServeHTTP(w, r)
-        // Do something after the request is handled.
-    })

     // Use is used to add fernet based middleware to the application. app.Use(func(ctx context.Context, r *RequestContext, next fernet.Handler[RequestContext]) {
         // Do something before the request is handled.